-Slinky Dog Dash, on the other hand, we absolutely love and is the newest roller coaster in Walt Disney World.
-Make sure you get a FastPass+ for it on your next visit.
+Slinky Dog Dash, on the other hand, we absolutely love it, and it is one of the newer roller coasters in Walt Disney World.
+Make sure you buy a Genie+ pass or get in line for it early on your next visit.

-Millennium Falcon: Smugglers Run let’s you step onto the iconic spaceship from the Star Wars movies, and pilot your way on a secret smuggling mission in the outer rim.
+Millennium Falcon: Smugglers Run lets you step onto the iconic spaceship from the Star Wars movies, and pilot your way on a secret smuggling mission on the outer rim.
 You actually get to pilot the ship yourself and we think it’s a whole lot of fun.

 Everything that has come to Disney World over the last few years, however, pales in comparison with the land’s second attraction, Star Wars: Rise of the Resistance.
 This is the most immersive ride experience Disney has ever built, and it will completely blow you away.

-Speaking of Mickey Mouse, also in 2020 the Mickey Shorts Theater is debuting and will feature animated shorts from the “Mickey Mouse” series.
-This is coming to the ABC Sound Studio, the former home of Star Wars: Path of the Jedi, which is now gone.
+Speaking of Mickey Mouse, the Mickey Shorts Theater also recently debuted and features hilarious animated shorts from the “Mickey Mouse” series.
+This took over the space in the ABC Sound Studio, the former home of Star Wars: Path of the Jedi, which is now gone.

 And though not quite as interesting as some of the aforementioned attractions, you should check out the new Lightning McQueen’s Racing Academy over off Sunset Blvd, especially if you have kids or are fans of the Cars franchise.

-Beyond 2020, not too much is on the schedule for Disney’s Hollywood Studios, but this was the park that got the most attention recently, so Disney can be happy stepping back for a while and seeing all the new Disney rides that are now part of the park.
+Beyond what has recently been added, not too much is on the schedule for Disney’s Hollywood Studios, but this was the park that got the most attention in the past years, so Disney can be happy stepping back for a while and seeing all the new Disney rides that are now part of the park.

-We do know there is going to be a third phase to the overhaul of Hollywood Studios coming in the future, but the details of that are not confirmed at this time, and we are looking at 2023 or later until we actually see anything of substance besides what we’ve talked about already.
+We also know there is going to be a third phase to the overhaul of Hollywood Studios coming in the future, but the details of that are not confirmed at this time, and we are looking at 2025 or later until we actually see anything of substance besides what we’ve talked about already.

 Even though Star Wars: Galaxy’s Edge is the bigger draw right now, for some fans, the best land in Disney World actually lives in the Animal Kingdom.
 Pandora opened in 2017 and has been amazing guests ever since with its breathtaking views, incredible scenery, and two great new rides.